Lorenza Colzato: Life

 Colzato was born in Bolzano, Italy.
 She studied at the University of Padova (Italy), where she received a Master's degree in Clinical Psychology and Cognitive Psychology in 1999.
 She then moved to Leiden University (Netherlands) where she obtained her PhD degree in Social and Behavioural Sciences in 2005.
 In 2006, she was appointed as assistant professor at the Cognitive Psychology Unit of Leiden University.
 Subsequently, in 2017, she left Leiden due to allegations of scientific and criminal misconduct.
 In 2017, she became a Professor by Special Appointment (Außerplanmäßiger Professor) at the Ruhr University Bochum (North Rhine-Westphalia, Germany), a position that was officially revoked from her by the university in May 2021 due to the scientific misconduct.
 Since 2019, she furthermore works as researcher at the Carl Gustav Carus University Hospital, affiliated with the Technical University Dresden (Saxony, Germany).
 She is also a psychotherapist.

 In 2008, she was awarded a VENI scholarship from the Dutch Research Council (NWO).
-From March 2010 until present, she is the editor-in-chief of the Journal of Cognitive Enhancement.